#rng #rand #hash #random-seed #gamedev #game

 }

-However we have just changed the positions of all enemies past the first!
-One fix would be to initialize a new random number generator for the weapon type based on a seed generated from the initial, but this gets messy.
+We load up the game with a known seed however the positions of all the enemies change!
+What has happened is the additional rng calls have shifted all of the subsequent position generations.
+One fix would be to initialize a new random number generator for the weapon type based on a seed generated from the initial, but this gets messy if we need a generator per property.

 Another approach might be to be to embrace the "list of random numbers" view and transform the stateful RNG into an indexing function.